 Move the clouds

 Pausing the game and then pressing + + will kill Sonic.
-This is useful if you want to return to the last checkpoint, or if Sonic gets stuck (which can happen easily due to layout differences between time zones).
+This is useful for returning to the last checkpoint, or if Sonic gets stuck (which can happen easily due to layout differences between time zones).
 If this is done when the player has only one life remaining, the game will end and return to the title screen.

-Wait three minutes without doing anything, and Sonic will say, "I'm outta here" and jump off the stage, ending the game.
+Wait three minutes without doing anything, and Sonic will say, "I'm outer here!" [sic] and jump off the stage, ending the game.

 Play secret Special Stage

 According to a former Sega Europe QA Tester, an extra Time Stone was to be collectable here.
 When collected in addition to the previous Time Stones, "S" TV monitors would appear where the ring TVs were previously located.
-When broken, you would morph into a gimped version of Super Sonic, which would simply grant you invincibility and greater speed.
+When broken, the player would morph into a gimped version of Super Sonic, which would simply grant them invincibility and greater speed.
 The graphics would not change.